Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 The evaluation version is the same as the full version of the product: no nags, no disabled features.
 However, after the 30-day trial period expires, maintenance will be automatically started until the copy is registered.

 Visit the settings page to register your copy.
 Follow the instructions included in your license email.
-Licenses include a 30-day support contract, at least.
+Licenses include a 30-day support period, or more, if a maintenance subscription is purchased.
 Upon expiration, licenses keep working, but support entitlement expires.
-For more information, please visit our website.
+Once registered, check your license details from the settings page.
+Track registered copies from the control center: synced installations share the same license.
+For more information, please visit our website or contact us.

-A web browser is required to configure Deskman — updated versions of Firefox, Chrome, Microsoft Edge and Internet Explorer 11 are officially supported.
+A web browser is required to configure Deskman — updated versions of Firefox, Chrome, Microsoft Edge, Safari and Internet Explorer 11 are supported.

 On your system, Deskman is available at http://localhost:2288.
 To open Deskman from other systems on your network, make sure firewalls are properly configured and point your browser to